prometheus-operator/prometheus-operator/Documentation/api-reference/api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Defines whether metric metadata is sent to the remote storage or not.</p>
+<p>send defines whether metric metadata is sent to the remote storage or not.</p>
 </td>
 </tr>
 <tr>